15 Most Common Payroll Mistakes (And How To Avoid Them)

 Make sure you comply with all government regulations concerning overtime.
 The federal guideline indicates that employees receive 1.5 times their pay, but local laws may be more stringent.
 You are required to pay the amount in the better interest of the employee.

-For more on this, please visit our blog, “What you need to know about overtime.”
+For more on this, please visit our article on “Overtime Laws.”

 7. Failing to Repay Non-exempt Employees for Time Spent at Required Functions